sigsum/sigsum-go/doc/sigsum-proof.md

 following ascii format for a sigsum proof.
-It includes a version number, currently 0, the keyhash identifying the log that was used, the recorded sigsum leaf (but with truncated checksum), a cosigned tree head and an inclusino inclusion proof, with an empty line (i.e., double newline character) separating distinct parts.
+It includes a version number, currently 0, the keyhash identifying the log that was used, the recorded sigsum leaf (but with truncated checksum), a cosigned tree head and an inclusion proof, with an empty line (i.e., double newline character) separating distinct parts.

 ```
 version=0